-Organization, year Recommendation GOLD, Global Initiative for Chronic Obstructive Lung Disease (GOLD), 2020 4 GOLD states that the role of screening spirometry in the general population is controversial.
+Organization, year Recommendation GOLD, Global Initiative for Chronic Obstructive Lung Disease (GOLD), 2021 GOLD states that the role of screening spirometry in the general population is controversial.
 GOLD advocates active case finding, i.e., performing spirometry in patients with symptoms and/or risk factors, but not screening spirometry.
 Systematic case-finding in a primary care setting via mail-out of a screening questionnaire was also found to be an effective way to identify undiagnosed COPD patients.
-United Kingdom National Screening Committee (UK NSC), 2018 124 The UK NSC does not recommend screening for COPD because there is not an accurate test to detect early COPD, the best treatment for early COPD is to stop smoking, people with few or no symptoms may not be willing to do this, and it is not known if medicines for COPD are effective in people with mild symptoms.
-American College of Physicians (ACP), American College of Chest Physicians (ACCP), American Thoracic Society (ATS), and European Respiratory Society (ERS), 2011 ^{9} The UK NSC does not mention active case finding.
-The joint panel recommends against screening asymptomatic patients for COPD using spirometry, citing there was no evidence of benefit based on moderate-quality evidence.
-The panel recommends case finding with spirometry, in patients reporting COPD-related symptoms.
+United Kingdom National Screening Committee (UK NSC), 2018 The UK NSC does not recommend screening for COPD because there is not an accurate test to detect early COPD, the best treatment for early COPD is to stop smoking, people with few or no symptoms may not be willing to do this, and it is not known if medicines for COPD are effective in people with mild symptoms.
+The UK NSC does not mention active case finding.
+American College of Physicians (ACP), American College of Chest Physicians (ACCP), American Thoracic Society (ATS), and European Respiratory Society (ERS), 2011 The joint panel recommends against screening asymptomatic patients for COPD using spirometry, citing there was no evidence of benefit based on moderate-quality evidence. reporting COPD-related symptoms.

-Referenced in prior review, no updated recommendation related to screening or case finding found
+\Referenced in prior review, no updated recommendation related to screening or case finding found